1845 E Rand Rd Ste 200

 Periodontal Therapy

 Periodontal disease treatment addresses infection and inflammation of the gums.
-Left untreated, gum disease can lead to gum recession, bone loss, and even tooth loss.
-Treatment may include deep cleanings (scaling and root planing), laser therapy, and ongoing maintenance care.
+Gum disease can lead to gum recession, bone loss, and even tooth loss.
+Treatment may include scaling and root planing, laser therapy, and ongoing maintenance care.

 Why Address Missing Teeth Or Chronic Pain?